The LTC1871 Adjustable DC-DC Boost Module can step-up input voltage to a range of 3.5 – 30V at up to 10A.

 Display shows ‘‘ = It is automatically switching between the input and output voltage every 3 seconds.

-If the button is held down for approximately 2 seconds the display will then switch off.
+If the button is then held down for approximately 2 additional seconds the display will then switch off.
 Another press of the button will cause the display to come back on.